Landlords and tenants need to complete and submit a bond refund form at the end of the tenancy.

-If a tenant has passed away, the request for a refund must be made by the appointed executor of the estate.
+If the tenant or landlord has passed away, their appointed executor must sign the bond refund form.
 If a will or probate does not exist, the claim must be made by a court appointed administrator.
-We will need to see the following documents before we can release the bond to the executor or administrator:
+To release the bond we will need to see the following documents:

-- a copy of the death certificate; and
+- a copy of the death certificate(external link);

-- proof you are the executor or administrator of the tenant's estate, such as a court order, a copy of the probate, or a letter from a lawyer or The Public Trust Office.
+- proof of the executor or administrator of the tenant's estate, such as a court order, a copy of the probate, or a letter from a lawyer or The Public Trust Office;